arieshab/learn-day-react/README.md

 `npm start`

-This will run the app in Chrome at: http://localhost:3000  If you don't npm start your app, you won't be able to view it at this url.
+This will run the app in Chrome at: http://localhost:3000
+Note: if you try this at home you *must* do npm start, otherwise you won't be able to view it at this url.

 ### View the code